 - The top two tiers of football are national leagues: the Bundesliga and the Zweite Liga.

-One team dominates the Bundesliga: 2013 was the last time Red Bull Salzburg were not champions.
-Other traditionally well-supported clubs are Rapid Vienna, Sturm Graz, LASK Linz and Austria Vienna.
+One team dominates the Bundesliga: Red Bull Salzburg have been champions in ten of the last eleven seasons.
+Other traditionally well-supported clubs are Rapid Wien, Sturm Graz, LASK Linz and Austria Wien.

 - The third tier consists of three regional leagues